 Kinitics KCD125 Controller

-The Kinitics KCD125 Controller simplifies using Kinitics DC actuators and pumps by providing an easy to use interface to a PLC.
+The Kinitics KCD125 Controller simplifies using Kinitics DC Linear Actuators and Piston Pumps by interfacing easily with PLC’s, control switches, relays, and standard I/O cards.
 Closed- and open-loop control using one or several inputs allows for a high degree of accuracy and repeatability while maintaining the actuator within recommended safety limits.